 So the entire series, as well as the 1983 reports (not easily tracked down, alas) are worth a close look.
 I used it this semester in a course I teach on “Race, Crime, and Citizenship in American Law” and I will almost certainly do so again.
-Back in March, I had the chance to sit down with some of the journalists who worked on the series along with their editor Patricia Wen, in the form of a panel conversation at the annual meeting of the Kendall Square Association (whose new president, C.A.
+Back in March, I had the chance to sit down with two of the journalists who worked on the series (Ryan and Adrian Walker) along with their editor Patricia Wen, in the form of a panel conversation at the annual meeting of the Kendall Square Association (whose new president, C.A.
 Webb, is fabulous and has a real commitment to this issue).
 One of the attendees made the point that Andrew Ryan’s story about the Seaport district could also have been written about Kendall Square.
 The KSA has organized a series of small group followup dialogues among its members to continue the March 29 discussion.

 The Spotlight series made me feel quite differently about what it means to live in the Boston area.
 I still love this city, but I understand better now why so many people continue to find it difficult to call Boston home.